Find out about upcoming BA (Hons) Theatre Practice (including Costume Construction) open days at Central.

-Alongside training in high level and diverse making skills, students will also learn and develop skills in time management, resource management, budgeting and scheduling, working closely with students of all other theatre disciplines to realise productions.
+Alongside high-level and diverse costume making skills, you will develop skills in time management, resource management, budgeting and scheduling, working closely with students of all other theatre disciplines to contribute to the overall understanding of performance and theatre production.

 3 A Levels at BBC, BTEC ND: DDM.